Yolantele/commentary-interface/README.md

 a day of on-and-off (inbetween Christmass prep :) )  work

-Comentary Item Object:
+Comentary Item dummy-objects:

 ```
 [
   {
     "id": 1,
     "comment": "Dier goes into the book in what is the first yellow card of the game"
-    "time": "2018-12-22 13:19:20",
+    "time": "20",
     "type": "yellow card"
   }
 ]
 ```

+Features:
-responsive to browser dimensions change:
+- UI is responsive to browser dimensions changes

-comments and moments feeds change their width and space-between accordingly:
+- UI responds to Users interaction with key moments by  highlighting the corresponding commentary

 ![screenshot 2018-12-23 at 01 31 11](https://user-images.githubusercontent.com/30931242/50380004-b9744300-0652-11e9-9f7d-2a1fe1e55b6c.png)

-(also, user's chosen key moment highlights the commentary)

 ![screenshot 2018-12-23 at 01 31 53](https://user-images.githubusercontent.com/30931242/50380017-0821dd00-0653-11e9-8895-9b78731925a3.png)